WCDF

-WQLV (98.9 FM) is a hot adult contemporary music formatted radio station in Millersburg, Pennsylvania.
-The station is primarily intended to serve the Harrisburg, Pennsylvania, metropolitan area.
+WCDF (98.9 FM) is a radio station in Millersburg, Pennsylvania, snd serving the Harrisburg, Pennsylvania, metropolitan area.
 However, under the correct conditions (antenna quality, surroundings, weather, etc.), the station can be received with a nearly static-free stereo signal as far south as York, PA (about 40 mi south of the transmitter).
-The station was assigned the WQLV call letters by the Federal Communications Commission on December 13, 1991.
+The station is owned by the Family Life Network, broadcasting Christian radio.

 A noteworthy fact about this station is that it features an "oldies/classic hits" (predominantly 1970s music) show on Sunday mornings, which is becoming considerably rare for AC stations.
 From 8 AM-12 noon on Sundays, the station broadcasts Dick Bartley's syndicated program "The Classic Countdown".

-The station also broadcasts hourly news from ABC, as well as local high school sports (usually football and basketball) of schools in the Twin/Tri Valley League as well as the Mid Penn conference.
-Lead announcer Jeff Deitz and Color-Commentator Steven Heimbach anchor the weekly football broadcast.
+History

+The station was assigned the WQLV call letters by the Federal Communications Commission on December 13, 1991.

+On November 13, 2025, Richard L. Cooper (owner of Cooper Communications) agreed to sell WQLV to Family Life Ministries for $300,000.
+The sale was completed on January 30, 2026.

+On February 11, 2026, WQLV changed its call sign to WCDF.